Find out about the devolution deal and the West of England Combined Authority.

 As a result, the West of England Combined Authority was established in February 2017.

 Through the Combined Authority, more decisions will be made locally on areas such as transport, housing and skills.
-Previously these decisions have been made by central Government in London.
+Previously these decisions have been made by central government in London.

 The three councils will continue to control delivery of frontline services to their residents.

-The West of England Combined Authority will also work with partners including the West of England Local Enterprise Partnership, North Somerset Council and others, to deliver economic growth for the wider region.
+The West of England Combined Authority will also work with partners including North Somerset Council and the business community to deliver economic growth for the wider region.

 For more information see the The West of England Combined Authority website.